yamin-shihab/study-notes/README.md

-<h1 align="center">study-guides</h1>
+# study-guides

-*<p align="center">My grade 7, 8, and 9 Alberta curriculum study guides for 2021-2024 (so far)</p>*
+*My grade 7, 8, and 9 Alberta curriculum study guides for 2021-2024 (so far)*

 ---

-<h2 align="center">To-do</h2>

-Note that as I'm still in school, more information about the units would be "unveiled".
-So when a unit or subject is considered finished, I finished adding all the information there is available.
-Updates will still be added.
+Note that as I'm still in school, more information about each unit will be written over time.
+So when a unit or subject is considered finished, I've finished adding all the information there is available.
+Updates can still be added later on.

 + [x] [English Language Arts 7](grade-7/english.md)
 + [x] [Math 7](grade-7/math.md)